• Menu

 5 Simple Tips For Composing Your Photographs

 Good composition can take a photo from looking like a snapshot to a professional-looking photo, that’s why I am sharing 5 tips for composing your photographs.
-Understanding aperture, shutter speed and ISO is an important part of your photogrpahy journey, but so is composing your photographs.
+Understanding aperture, shutter speed and ISO is an important part of your photography journey, but so is composing your photographs.
 Photos that use composition rules are more engaging.
 They draw the viewer in and make an image more interesting.
 The picture doesn’t have too many elements to avoid confusing the eye, and it follows one or more rules of composition.

 You can have a perfectly exposed photo, but your image will always be average, never extraordinary if the composition lacks.